 - Which entity has the relationship with the affected individual.

-Are Covered Entities and Business Associates Subject to Additional Breach Notification Requirements?
+Are Covered Entities and Business Associates Subject to Additional HIPAA Breach Reporting Requirements?

 Yes.
 In the event of an audit, covered entities and business associates, as applicable, have the burden of demonstrating that all required notifications have been provided, or, that a use or disclosure of unsecured protected health information did not constitute a breach.